Introduction to Waves

 Transverse Waves: The disturbance is at right angles to the wave's direction.

-Example: a water wave moves left to right, and the disturbance moves up and down
+Example: a water wave travels along the surface, but the water itself moves up and down.

 Did you know that lake and ocean waves are mostly caused by wind over the surface?